Electronics Devices, software, explosive devices and developing political awareness

 This was a real challenge at the time but an eye-opener as it showed me the potential of PCs for artificial intelligence.

-I could see the implications for gaming and education and first wrote an article for the US publication – David H Ahls’ Creative computing, describing the use of binary trees to make really simple artificial intelligence programs.
+I could see the implications for gaming and education and first wrote an article based on the above, for the US publication – David H Ahls’ Creative computing with the accent on describing the use of binary trees to make really simple artificial intelligence programs.

 Spurred on by this success, I developed a complete system for creating Crowther-like adventures for the Z80 Microprocessor and was rewarded by the publication of the (large) article, covering many pages, in the prestigious “Dr Dobbs Journal of Computer Calisthenics and Orthodontia”.
 Many years later the magazine survived as “Dr Dobbs Journal” and is now I believe it is just called “Dr Dobbs“.